alekece/jav/README.md

 # Jira Avocado

-A sweet Terminal Interface to make your liofe easier
+A sweet Terminal Interface to make your life easier

 ## Environment